MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 ### No Dev Sandbox Catalog Equivalent for Microsoft Store

-While XDP allows you to publish your catalog & binary to the dev sandbox version of the Xbox One catalog, the Microsoft Store catalog has no sandbox support.
+While Partner Center allows you to publish your catalog & binary to the dev sandbox version of the Xbox One catalog, the Microsoft Store catalog has no sandbox support.
 As such, testing your UWP in a dev sandbox requires you to sideload that UWP and play it directly.
 This doesn’t impact Xbox Live testing, but may alter your standard testing processes.